Accessibility Action Plan

 • installed a hearing loop in our Council Chambers at 113 The Terrace and our Democracy Services staff have had training on how to use it

-• continue to ensure that Council’s and affiliated websites are compliant with the NZ Web Accessibility and Usability Standards.
+• continued to ensure that Council’s and affiliated websites are compliant with the NZ Web Accessibility and Usability Standards

 Accessibility Action Plan early engagement survey report